kenneth-holstad/kenneth-holstad/README.md

 ### Hi there 👋
 I created this Github to show my online course work.
+My main goal is to gain experience and skills using tools such as Python and R.
 <!--
 **kenneth-holstad/kenneth-holstad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.